Songkran Festival in Thailand | Water Festival | Thai New Year |

 "Water throwing is an essential element of the Songkran Festival, as it is believed to cleanse and purify the body, mind, and spirit.
 The throwing of water during the festival symbolizes washing away the past year's misfortunes and welcoming good luck and prosperity for the new year.

-The festival also has cultural and religious significance, as it is a time for families to reunite, pay respect to their ancestors, and participate in traditional ceremonies.
+The festival also has cultural and religious significance.
+It is a time for families to reunite, pay respect to their ancestors, and participate in traditional ceremonies.
 Many people visit temples to make merit, offer alms to monks, and pour water on Buddha images as a sign of respect and purification.

 The Songkran Festival is a time for celebration, renewal, and community.
 It is a time to come together with friends and family, express gratitude, and welcome the new year with hope and positivity.